Experience walking the Kumano Kodo in Autumn. The beautiful, changing colours are a highlight for people on this trek.

 - Briefing in Kii-Tanabe at the start of your walk

-- Pre-departure pack including Kumano Kodo guidebook, detailed notes, luggage tags and RAW Travel buff (1 pack for 2 people travelling together)
+- Pre-departure pack including Kumano Kodo guidebook, luggage tags and RAW Travel buff (1 pack per 2 clients travelling together)

 - Local bus tickets

 - Expenses and items of a personal nature